wp-plugins/featured-property-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Displays a simple formated Featured Property as a widget.
+Displays a simple formatted Featured Property as a widget.
+Perfect way to feature properties that are for sale or rent.

 == Description ==